QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

     Default: enabled in NetVM

     Enable NetworkManager.
-Only VM with direct access to network device needs this service.
-Note that enabling this in a VM which is connected to NetVM/ProxyVM can cause network connectivity problems (namely: loss of IP address and default route).
+Only VM with direct access to network device needs this service, but can be useful in ProxyVM to ease VPN setup.

 qubes-yum-proxy
     Default: enabled in NetVM